AnalyticsNova/Flat-Files-Ingestion-With-Azure-Functions/README.md

 ## Flat File Format
 1.  please make sure flat file contain only above delimiters and it should be of correct format.
 Avoid using SQL keywords as column name.
+2. No spaces between the column names.
-2. You can use notepad++ to check the file content.
+3. You can use notepad++ to check the file content.
-3. A file with similar name can only be processed once , add unique identifier to every file upload i:e datetime.
+4. A file with similar name can only be processed once , add unique identifier to every file upload i:e datetime.
-4. File name should contain unique identifiers for every upload , duplicates file names will be excluded from processing.
+5. File name should contain unique identifiers for every upload , duplicates file names will be excluded from processing.

 ## Resources